 With area guarding of plant and machinery it is essential to reconcile safety, user-friendliness and productivity.
 Use optical safeguards for area guarding when people need to enter danger zones frequently or when material needs to be transported in or out.
-Light grids, laser scanners, camera systems and pressure-sensitive safety mats are the optimum devices for area guarding.
+Light grids, laser scanners and camera systems are the optimum devices for area guarding.

 Area guarding with two and three-dimensional sensors

 Safeguarding with active intervention into the production process

 Transporting products in and out involves active intervention into the production process.
 In this application safety light grids are the ideal choice, as they safeguard people and capital goods from danger zones using their invisible infrared detection zone.
 They are positioned at access points to danger zones and register when persons or objects are inside the detection zone.
 If a light beam is broken, a safe shutdown command will be triggered immediately.
 Plant and machinery are then stopped.

 Depending on the requirement, light grids provide finger, hand and body protection in accordance with EN/IEC 61496-1/-2.
 They have short reaction times in the millisecond range, although these increase depending on the length and number of beams.
 In order to maintain detection mode and still guide material through the light grid, advanced functions such as blanking, muting or cascading have become established.